Why study Climate Change at Liverpool John Moores University?

 In this module you will examine the main components of the Earth's climate system and their interactions as well as the principles of weather forecasting.
 It then discusses the applications of climatological principles on different societal sectors.
 Given the importance of global climate change on society this module provides you with an introduction to the many facets of contemporary climate change from a physical science perspective.

-This module provides you with practical skills in the methods used by climate scientists to collect, present and interpret primary and secondary data.
-You will also learn to develop both quantitative and qualitative practical skills and field based observational skills.
+This module will provide you with practical skills in the methods used by geographers to collect, present and interpret primary and secondary data.
+You will develop both quantitative and qualitative practical skills and field based observational skills.

 GIS and Employability